Rehabilitation Programmes for Persons in Custody (PICs)

 • mental health programme and violence prevention programme for adult offenders;

-• offending behaviour programme for young offenders to develop pro-social values and to change their offending behaviours;
+• PREP programme for young offenders to develop pro-social values and to change their offending behaviours;

-• parent-inmate programme to enhance the involvement of the offenders’ families in the rehabilitation process.
+• parent-inmate programme “Heart Start” to enhance the involvement of the offenders’ families in the rehabilitation process.

 Education

-Young PICs under 21 receive compulsory formal day classes for general subjects, as well as classes on practical subjects.
-Young PICs are also encouraged to take public examinations, such as the Hong Kong Diploma of Secondary Education Examination, the City and Guilds International examinations and the Cambridge English examinations.
+Young PICs under 21 receive half-day education classes.
+They are also encouraged to take public examinations, such as the Hong Kong Diploma of Secondary Education Examination.

 Vocational Training